 Substantial repurchases of seriously delinquent Mortgages could materially affect the prepayment rates of the Assets backing your Certificates.
-We currently repurchase substantially all Mortgages that are 120 days or more delinquent from our PC pools.
-We effect these repurchases primarily because the cost of guarantee payments to PC holders, including advances of interest at the PC coupon, for most nonperforming Mortgages exceeds the cost of holding these nonperforming Mortgages in our mortgage-related investments portfolio as a result of the required adoption in January 2010 of certain accounting standards and changing economics.
-In addition, these Mortgage repurchases help us preserve capital and reduce the amount of any additional draws under our Purchase Agreement with Treasury.

-We expect to continue our current repurchase practices as long as they are economically beneficial.
-However, we will continue to review the economics of repurchasing Mortgages that are 120 days or more delinquent in the future and may reevaluate our delinquent Mortgage repurchase practices and alter them if circumstances warrant.
+Starting in March 2010, we began repurchasing seriously delinquent Mortgages from PC pools, and we expect to continue repurchasing most of those Mortgages that become 120 days or more delinquent if we determine that the cost of guarantee payments, including advances of interest, exceeds the cost of holding those nonperforming Mortgages in our retained portfolio, due to our adoption of new accounting standards and changing economics.
+We will continue to review the economics of repurchasing Mortgages that are 120 days or more delinquent in the future and may reevaluate our delinquent Mortgage repurchase practices and alter them if circumstances warrant.

 Increased Mortgage refinance, modification and other loss mitigation programs could materially affect Mortgage prepayment speeds.
-Working with our Conservator, we have significantly increased our loan modification and foreclosure prevention efforts since we entered into conservatorship, such as foreclosure suspensions and our loan modification initiatives.
+Working with our Conservator, we have significantly increased our loan modification and foreclosure prevention efforts since we entered into conservatorship, such as foreclosure suspensions and the Relief Refinance and Home Affordable Modification Programs under the MHA Program.

-Depending on the level of borrower response to our loan modification initiatives and the number of borrowers who qualify for such refinancings and modifications, the increase in prepayments on certain Mortgages could be material.
+Depending on the level of borrower response to our Relief Refinance and Home Affordable Modification Programs and the number of borrowers who qualify for such refinancings and modifications, the increase in prepayments on certain Mortgages could be material.
 Generally, refinancings and modifications of Mortgages result in prepayments to investors in an amount equal to the unpaid principal balance of the affected Mortgages.
 We cannot predict the number of borrowers who will qualify for these programs or the rate of prepayments on the related Certificates.
-However, borrowers that take advantage of such programs may later experience difficulties refinancing their Mortgages on market terms, which may later decrease prepayments on such modified or refinanced Mortgages as a result.